America’s 250th Anniversary Resources for the Whole Family

 As families across the nation send millions of children back to school 10 each year, it is a good time to review the intent behind America’s original educational system: for students to receive a sound academic education based on God’s Word.
 11

 In fact, in 1791, Dr. Rush wrote a lengthy piece providing a dozen or so reasons why America would continue teaching the Bible in our public schools.
-(To see a portion of the letter as it was printed by the American Tract society in 1830, visit our website.)

 1. Which two former Presidents did Benjamin Rush help reconcile?